adrybakov/rad-tools/docs/source/user-guide/scripts/rad-plot-dos/index.rst

 ---------------
 Colours for the relative and custom plots.

 Values are passed directly to the matplotlib as strings, therefore any valid value is allowed.
 Examples: "red" or "#FF0000".
-When :ref:`rad-plot-dos_custom` is used the order of colours is the same as for the values of the :ref:`rad-plot-dos_custom`.
+When ``custom`` is used the order of colours is the same as for the values of the ``custom``.

 .. code-block:: text

-    default : None
+    optional
-    nargs : any
+    type: list of str

 .. versionadded:: 0.7.5

 .. _rad-plot-dos_labels: